krthush/2d-unity-movement/README.md

 **N.B.
 You need to enable "Auto Sync Transformations" under the Physics 2D Project Settings.**<br>

-If you'd like to use the scripts/project, here's a quick run down of the important scripts/variables.
+Here's a quick run down of the important scripts/variables:

 **Scripts:**